j-mie6/parsley/docs/guide/basics-of-combinators.md

 with _some_ parser generators: you don't need to convert between the AST the generator produces and your own, you can parse straight into the desired type.

-## Part I: Basic Combinators and Sequencing
+## Basic Combinators and Sequencing
 We'll start really basic: just reading a character or two and seeing how to combine the results using _combinators_.
 For a first look, we will just parse one of any character.
 If you are familar with regex, this would match the pattern `(.)`.